Sterc/mediamanager/README.md

 3. Now enable it per user by editing a user: "Manage" -> "Users" -> Edit a user -> "Settings" -> "Create new" and set the key and/or name to "media_sources_id" and set the value to the ID of the Media Source you just enabled.

 That's it, have fun!

+## Redactor implementation
+If you like to implement the mediamanager for Redactor 3.0, please take the following steps:
+* Add the following path to the system setting **redactor.js**: `/assets/components/mediamanager/js/inputs/redactor_mediamanager.js`
+* Go to the configuration set of redactor and add `mediamanager` under Miscellaneous --> Additional plugins
+* Add `mediamanager` in the Toolbar Buttons list in the Toolbar tab

 ## BETA BETA
 Please note that this manager is BETA.
 Please create your issues in Github or create Pull Requests.
 Any questions?
 Email us at modx@sterc.nl